Minimal bandwidth $\mathbb{C}^*$-actions on generalized Grassmannians: Downgradings along simple roots and associated -actions

-This section contains proof of Theorem \ref{thm:main}, that describes the $\C^*$-actions of minimal bandwidth of an RH variety.
+This section contains proof of Theorem \ref{thm:main}, that describes the $\C^*$-actions of minimal bandwidth of a generalized Grassmannian.
 The proof will be obtained in two steps.
 In the first one we will show that the minimal bandwidth is achieved for one of the fundamental $\C^*$-actions described in Section \ref{ssec:gradings}.
-In the second step we will show that the bandwidth of the $\C^*$-action associated to $\omega_i^\vee$ can be computed as the difference of the weights of the action on $L$ at two given points, corresponding to the identity and to the longest element $w_\circ$ of the Weyl group of $G$.
+In the second step we will show that the bandwidth of the $\C^*$-action associated to $\sigma_i$ can be computed as the difference of the weights of the action on $L$ at two given points, corresponding to the identity and to the longest element $w_\circ$ of the Weyl group of $G$.